MicrosoftDocs/Hololens/hololens/hololens2-development-edition-faq.md

 ### What do I get with the HoloLens 2 Development Edition?

-The HoloLens 2 Development Edition includes a HoloLens 2, $500 in Azure credits, a 3-month Unity Pro trial, and a 3-month PiXYZ Plugin trial.
+The HoloLens 2 Development Edition includes a HoloLens 2, $500 in Azure credits, a 3-month Unity Pro trial, and a 3-month Pixyz Plugin trial.

 ### What is the difference between HoloLens 2 and HoloLens 2 Development Edition?